History of Cyprus: Ancient Cyprus

-The Assyrians rediscovered Cyprus in the late eighth century BCE, yet they did not establish lasting territorial control over the island.
+The Assyrians rediscovered Cyprus in the late eighth century BC, but did not establish lasting territorial control over the island.
 The Assyrian name for Cyprus, Iadnana, likely designated it as the "island of the Danunians," although its exact origins remain uncertain.
-A stela found 1845 in Kition commemorates the victory of king Sargon II (721–705 BC) in 709 over the seven kings in the land of Ia', in the district of Iadnana or Atnana.
+A stela found in 1845 in Kition commemorates the victory of king Sargon II (721–705 BC) in 709 BC over the seven kings in the land of Ia', in the district of Iadnana or Atnana.
 There are other inscriptions referring to Ia' in Sargon's palace at Khorsabad.
-The ten kingdoms listed by an inscription of Esarhaddon in 673/2 BC have been identified as Salamis, Kition, Amathus, Kourion, Paphos and Soli on the coast and Tamassos, Ledra, Idalium and Chytri in the interior.
+The ten kingdoms listed by an inscription of Esarhaddon in 673/672 BC have been identified as Salamis, Kition, Amathus, Kourion, Paphos and Soli on the coast and Tamassos, Ledra, Idalion and Chytri in the interior.

 An ancient Greek theater in Kourion.

-Cyprus gained independence for some time around 669 but was conquered by Egypt under Amasis (570–526/525).
-The island was conquered by the Persians around 545 BC.
+Cyprus gained independence for some time c.
+669 BC but was conquered by Egypt under Amasis II (570–526/525 BC).
+The island was conquered by the Persians c.
+545 BC under Cyrus the Great (559–530 BC).
 A Persian palace has been excavated in the territory of Marion on the North coast near Soli.
 The inhabitants took part in the Ionian rising.
 At the beginning of the 4th century BC, Euagoras I, King of Salamis, took control of the whole island and tried to gain independence from Persia.
-Another uprising took place in 350 but was crushed by Artaxerxes in 344.
+Another uprising took place in 350 BC but was crushed by Artaxerxes III in 344 BC.